 Those of us involved with intelligent industrial products working toward integration for Internet of Things opportunities repeatedly face what we term “last” challenges.
 At Emerson, for example, we work on “last mile” deployments to extend cellular infrastructure, the “last hundred meters” to connect sites, “last rooms” referring to wireless dead spots and even the “last square mile” when investigating satellite coverage of oceans and deserts.
-Business must connect, but in doing so, they face being swept away

 In each case, the world lacks ready solutions to make that last link.